kgourgou/blog-blog/_posts/2015-12-07-poly-chaos.md

 The last line uses the orthogonality of the basis.

-One thing to note is the dependence on $K$.
+One thing to note is the dependence on $$K$$.
 So, our variance estimate's accuracy depends on when we do the truncation.

 $$
 \begin{align*}